 We were happy to see Veggie Straws in our box as they were already a family favorite.
 Last year, I discovered the lunch-sized multipacks and we bought them all the time for an easy lunchbox snack.

 I like them because they are a healthier option to other chips.
 The kids like them because they taste good—the multipacks come in both sea salt and zesty ranch flavors and they love both kinds.
-Sophia especially likes them because they are gluten-free!
+My youngest daughter especially likes them because they are gluten-free!
 These are a win all around at our house!

 Find out more about Veggie Straws at SensiblePortions.com